quii/learn-go-with-tests/reading-files.md

 ## Write the test first

-As discussed, we should try to keep scope as small and end-to-end as possible.
-A good first start to give us confidence is to prove we can read all the files in a directory and check the count of posts is the same as the number of files inside.
+We should keep scope as small and useful as possible.
+A good start to give us confidence is to prove that we can read all the files in a directory.
+We can also check that the count of posts is the same as the number of files in the directory.

-Create a new project to work through this chapter
+Create a new project to work through this chapter.

 - `mkdir blogposts`
 - `cd blogposts`